WalshyDev/build-number/README.md

 ## Setting the initial build number.

 If you're moving from another build system, you might want to start from some specific number.
-The `build-number` action simply uses a special tag name to store the build number, `build-number-x`, so you can just create and push a tag with the number you want to start on.
+The `build-number` action simply uses a special tag name to store the build number, `x`, so you can just create and push a tag with the number you want to start on.
 E.g. do

 ```
-git tag build-number-500
+git tag 500
-git push origin build-number-500
+git push origin 500
 ```

 and then your next build number will be 501.
-The action will always delete older refs that start with `build-number-`, e.g. when it runs and finds `build-number-500` it will create a new tag, `build-number-501` and then delete `build-number-500`.

 ## Generating multiple independent build numbers